top of page

 In 2004, Bill became news director for WBIR-TV in Knoxville, TN.
 During his tenure, the newsroom was honored with three Edward R. Murrow Awards for Overall Excellence.
 Bill was a statewide leader in the fight for government transparency and open records, and his stand for press access during the resignation of Tennessee football coach Lane Kiffin earned him a National Ethics in Journalism Award from the Society of Professional Journalists.
 Bill also organized numerous service initiatives for the station, including providing Thanksgiving dinner for 7,500 residents of Bay St. Louis, MS after Hurricane Katrina.
 The Federal Bureau of Investigation honored his efforts with its Community Leadership Award in 2010.

-In 2013, he returned to journalism as the News Director for WAVE 3 News.
-Under Bill’s leadership, the WAVE 3 newsroom was honored with two Edward R. Murrow Awards for Overall Excellence.
+In 2013, he returned to journalism as the News Director for WAVE-TV in Louisville, KY, and the newsroom won two Edward R. Murrow Awards for Overall Excellence under his leadership.
 Each year, he led planning and execution of the station’s coverage surrounding the Kentucky Derby – heading up a team of more than 100 people and 40 hours of live field coverage.

 Bill’s love of great food, horse racing and bourbon have made Louisville a perfect fit, and his family is deeply involved in the community.
-He helped found Imagination Library of Louisville, where he currently serves as President.
-He also serves on the Vestry for St. Matthew’s Episcopal Church, where he helped launch live streaming of services during the COVID-19 pandemic, and where he can still be found switching cameras on most Sundays.
+He co-founded Imagination Library of Louisville and still serves on its board, as well as the statewide advisory board for the program.
+He has also served on the Vestry for St. Matthew’s Episcopal Church, where he helped launch live streaming of services during the COVID-19 pandemic, and where he can still be found switching cameras on some Sundays.

-Bill earned a Bachelor’s Degree in Communications and History from Trinity University.
+Bill earned a Bachelor’s Degree in Communications and History from Trinity University in San Antonio, TX.
 He lives in Louisville with his wife Michelle, a lifelong educator, and their daughter Isabella.

 bottom of page